tka-andrew/SystemDesignExamples/12_RelationalDatabases/README.md

     - Rows
     - Columns

-- ACID transation = a type of database transactin that has 4 important properties:
+- ACID transaction = a type of database transaction that has 4 important properties:
-    - Atomicity = the operations should be either succeed or faile
+    - Atomicity = the operations should be either succeed or fail
     - Consistency = the transaction cannot bring the database to an invalid state
     - Isolation = the execution of multiple transactions concurrently will have the same effect as if they had been exectuted sequentially
     - Durability = any commited transaction is written to non-volatile memory